 The person authorized to sign this Agreement on behalf of the school board is the President/Board Chair of the school board.
 The Superintendent of the local school board is hereby authorized to carry out the duties of the “school board” in this agreement on behalf of the school board.

-The person authorized to sign this Agreement on behalf of the Charter Operator is the President of the Charter School’s Board of Directors (the “Charter Representative”.
+The person authorized to sign this Agreement on behalf of the Charter Operator is the President of the Charter School’s Board of Directors (the “Charter Representative”).
 The Charter Representative affirms as a condition of this Agreement that the Charter Operator’s Board of Directors has authorized him or her to execute agreements, including this Charter Contract, on behalf of the Charter Operator.

 The Charter Operator affirms, as a condition of this Agreement, that the non-profit corporation is duly authorized according to the laws of the State of Louisiana, and certifies that all contracts obligating the charter school have been and will be undertaken by the Charter Operator as a nonprofit corporation.
 Failure to act strictly as a nonprofit corporation shall be grounds for rescission of its charter.